 Most children do not need to come for a pre-anesthesia clinic visit.
 However, if your physician requests your child have an in-person, pre-anesthesia clinic visit, their COVID-19 screening will occur as part of the visit.
 If your child’s test is performed during their pre-anesthesia clinic visit, it is important to minimize your child’s risk of exposure to COVID-19 until the date of surgery.
 Keep your child at home and limit contact with other people as much as possible.

 If your child isn’t required to come for a pre-anesthesia clinic visit, the COVID-19 screening test will occur on the day of surgery.
 Arrive at the time instructed to allow time for the test.

 Studies show that children cope better with medical procedures when they are well prepared ahead of time.
-Parents are better able to help their children when they are better prepared as well.
+Here are some ways we recommend preparing and talking to your child about his surgery.